 North San Juan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of North San Juan is somewhat higher than in the average US city of 21.84%: 27.52% of adults 25 and older in the town have at least a bachelor's degree.
+The population of North San Juan overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in North San Juan, 21.62% have at least a bachelor's degree.

 The most common language spoken in North San Juan is English.
-Other important languages spoken here include French and Italian.
+Other important languages spoken here include Italian and German/Yiddish.

 This neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 9 people per square mile living here, this neighborhood is less crowded than 97.4% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.